comptoolsres/comptoolsres.github.io/index.md

 * **BSC 4452**: Class 20417 {% include image.html file='comptools.png' alt="Image of servers and tool icons" position="right" %}
 * **BSC 6451**: Class 24822

-{% include warning.html content="I am currently in the process of updating this site for the Fall 2022 semester, some links may not work and some content will be changing." %}

 ## Course Description

 The early 2000's where characterized as the era of *Big Data*, with researchers across disciplines finding research transformed by large volumes of diverse data.
 In the past decade, this has been again transformed by the re-emergence of artificial intelligence and machine learning systems aiding in interpretation of Big Data.
 As data types and volumes continue to grow, knowledge of scripting, database management, and advanced computing skills, including AI fundamentals, are critical for researchers regardless of discipline.